robot297/JAG_7_2019/Lab 7 Questions.md

 Modify the Ticket class toString method.
 If the ticket has not be resolved, return the current String.
-If the ticket has been resolved, the toString method should return a String containing the resolution, and date resolved.
+If the ticket has been resolved, the toString method should return all the data in the current String, plus the resolution, and date resolved.

 ### Problem 6: Implement delete by ID